Test your knowledge about the fundamentals of nursing practice quiz which includes the concept of nursing.

 If a nurse administers an injection to a patient who refuses that injection, she has committed

-|a.
-Assault and battery|
+|A. Assault and battery|

-|d.
-None of the above|
+|D. None of the above|

-A is the correct answer.
 Assault is the unjustifiable attempt or threat to touch or injure another person.
 The battery is the unlawful touching of another person or the carrying out of threatened physical harm.
 Thus, any act that a nurse performs on the patient against his will is considered assault and battery.

 If a patient asks the nurse her opinion about particular physicians and the nurse replies that the physician is incompetent, the nurse could be held liable for

-|d.
-Respondent superior|
+|D. Respondent superior|

-A is the correct answer.
 Oral communication that injures an individual’s reputation is considered slander.
 Written communication that does the same is considered libel.

 A registered nurse reaches to answer the telephone on a busy pediatric unit, momentarily turning away from a 3 month-old infant she has been weighing.
 The infant falls off the scale, suffering a skull fracture.
 The nurse could be charged with

-D is the correct answer.
 Malpractice is defined as injurious or unprofessional actions that harm another.
 It involves professional misconduct, such as omission or commission of an act that a reasonable and prudent nurse would or would not do.
 In this example, the standard of care was breached; a 3-month-old infant should never be left unattended on a scale.

 Which of the following is an example of nursing malpractice?